 More continue to arrive each day.
 In Ethiopia, MSF provides healthcare to the South Sudanese refugee in the camps of Tierkidi, Kule, Jewi and in Itang health center.

-MSF teams also run regularly mobile clinics to the entry points and transit camps where the refugee stand before to be transfer inside the refugee camps mentioned above.
+MSF teams also run regularly mobile clinics to the entry points and transit camps where the refugee stand before to be transferred inside the refugee camps mentioned above.

 Find out more about MSF's work in South Sudan.